Birgliss/ThermionicsWorld/README.md

 This is a friendly fork of Falkreon's [Thermionics World](https://github.com/elytra/ThermionicsWorld), which was made under the elytra modding group.

 This fork makes no major changes, but is kept online for those who might be interested in the changes detailed below:
- * Undoes the "Obsidian is Basalt" change, to better fit the balance of a personal modpack.
+ * Undoes the "Obsidian is Basalt" change

 If you do not want these changes, I recommend you use Falkreon's version (linked above and again, below) instead.
 Any critical bugfixes made on this version will be PR'd to the official version.